AlexeyGolovenkov/AGMockServer/README.md

 [![codebeat badge](https://codebeat.co/badges/cfe255b0-a984-46d6-985d-d08371b8fc29)](https://codebeat.co/projects/github-com-alexeygolovenkov-agmockserver-main)

 This framework is a small and simple implementation of HTTP server mock.
 You may use it to debug and unit test parsers and even more complex logic in your applications (both mac and iOS).
+The most common applications:
+1. Unit testing of logic with server-based data
+2. UI testing on mocked data
+3. Debugging of rare cases
+4. Implement client code while server side is not ready

+## Installation
+This is a [Swift Package](https://www.swift.org/package-manager/) so you may add it as a single SPM dependency in your Package.swift:
+    dependencies: [
+        .package(url: "https://github.com/AlexeyGolovenkov/AGMockServer.git", .upToNextMinor(from: "0.0.1"))
+    ]

+## Usage
+In your code:
+1. Import the framework
+    import AGMockServer
+2. Create a session you'll be using to get data from Network let session: URLSession = AGMockServer.shared.hackedSession(for: URLSession.shared)
+3. Write a class that implements AGMRequestHandler protocol
+4. Register this class in AGMockServer object AGMockServer.shared.registerHandler(FeedHandler())

+Now all the requests to url that can be handled in your handler will be sent not to Network, but to your class.

+For more details please take a look at [demo application](https://github.com/AlexeyGolovenkov/AGMockServerDemo):